Justin Matamua: Background

 Matamua played his junior rugby league for the Campbelltown City Kangaroos.

 Career

 2022

 Matamua made his first grade debut for the Wests Tigers against the Parramatta Eels in round 17 of the 2022 NRL season.
 Matamua was sent to the sin bin five minutes into his debut for an illegal shoulder charge on Parramatta's Mitchell Moses during the clubs 28-20 defeat.
-On November 23rd, Matamua was announced to join the Wests Tigers Top-30 playing roster and extended his contract with the club until the end of 2025.
+On 23 November, Matamua was announced to join the Wests Tigers Top-30 playing roster and extended his contract with the club until the end of 2025.

+2023

+Matamua was limited to only five games for the Wests Tigers in the 2023 NRL season as the club finished with the wooden spoon for a second straight year.

+2024 & 2025

+Matamua played seven matches for the Wests Tigers in the 2024 NRL season as they finished last on the table.
+Matamua was one of six players the Wests Tigers farewelled at the end of their 2025 season celebrations.
+He made no appearances for the club in the 2025 NRL season.